lingfeiwu/lingfeiwu.github.io/_posts/2014-02-17-rat-elephant-and-tortoise-on-social-media.markdown

 ---

 Social movements are different.
 Some burst and die within several days and some others last for years or even decades.
 So how can we classify and predict the types of social movements ?
-Here is a idea.
+Here is an idea.
 Let's start from the temporal distribution of social movements:

 ![bell](/media/files/2014-02-17-rat-elephant-and-tortoise-on-social-media/bell.png)